salmanyam/CommitGen/README.md

 Please Note
 ===========
-The driver code is not structured yet.
-We are working on it.
-Soon, the code will be well structured.
+We are working on the project.
+Stay tuned for the stable verison!